 Self-Designed Majors & Minors

-A student whose academic interests or career goals cannot be met by any of the departmental majors listed in Moravian College’s course catalog may propose an interdepartmental or self-designed major.
+A student whose academic interests or career goals cannot be met by any of the departmental majors listed in Moravian University’s course catalog may propose an interdepartmental or self-designed major.
 Such a program normally consists of twelve course units.
 For an interdepartmental major, the student chooses six courses each from two different majors, providing a rationale for this choice.
 For the self-designed major, the student chooses a title for the major and formulates a general rationale for it (including specific career objectives, where appropriate).
 Each of the course units must be justified as a part of the program and related to the rationale.
 At least one course must be designated as writing-intensive.
 The faculty advisor works closely and carefully with the student in planning such a self-designed major, and the student should be prepared to demonstrate that his or her goals cannot be met through existing options.

 As with the regular interdepartmental major, the Academic Standards Committee may meet with the student to discuss the program.
 Applications must be submitted for approval to the Academic Standards Committee no later than the announced date of midterm of the first semester of the student’s junior year.

 Students may also self-design a minor.
 Such minors consist of five courses, chosen to serve a particular educational or career interest.
 The student chooses a title and a rationale for the program and the course choices.
 As with the other self-designed programs, the proposal goes to the Academic Standards Committee for review and approval.

 Strong, Personalized Academic Majors & Minors

 Moravian University provides students from all backgrounds the option to create their own academic majors and minors, based on their individual academic interests and strengths.
 Self-designed programs can often help students to stand out when applying for jobs, internships, and graduate programs.